 THE MISSION OF NATIONAL COLLABORATIVE INSTITUTE OF LEADERSHIP

-National Collaborative Institute of Leadership exists to advance the vocational practices of executive and key leaders in ecclesial organizations, ecumenical non-profit businesses, as well as their schools and ministries, by providing systematic professional development, transforming them from solely local mindsets into global perspectives within their local communities.
+National Collaborative Institute of Leadership exists to continually research and study African American historic churches and para-organizations for the purpose of advancing the vocational practices of executive and key leaders in ecclesial organizations, ecumenical non-profit businesses, as well as their schools and ministries, by providing systematic information enabling its leaders professional development and transforming them from solely local mindsets into global perspectives in their communities.
 NCIL exists to bridge mission and vision with practice that will be relevant to the 21st Century.

 THE HISTORY OF NATIONAL COLLABORATIVE INSTITUTE OF LEADERSHIP

 The path to the development of National Collaborative Institute of Leadership began in 2012 as Maryland Christian College (MCC), on the Eastern Shore of Maryland, in a township called Easton, Maryland.
 In a series of conversations commending their pastor of his works in serving the church, participating on local boards, and leading local churches' leadership conferences, a few members of a small Methodist church alongside their "specially appointed" Baptist Pastor noticed the need for the vocational training of ministers and clergy across their Maryland Eastern Shore region.
 While these clergy/pastors surely possessed giftedness in articulating inspiring Bible sermons, the changes in their local region and broader society called for church leaders' increased entrepreneurial, non-profit business, as well as fundraising capacities.
 This type of training would provide their organizations with continuity, increased forms of community outreach efforts, as well as lift the effectiveness of their congregations' ministries/humanitarian services in their local contexts.
 Therefore, MCC was organized and opened for training church leaders.